wilfredinni/pysheetComments/2019/March/simple_args_kwargs/args-kwargs-made-simple.md

     pass
 ```

-So, how does Python know that we want our functions to accept multiple arguments and/or keywords?
-Yes, the answers are the `*` and `**` operators.

 > A note about conventions:
 >
 > Even if the above function works, don't do it.
 Conventions are there to help you write readable code for you and anyone that might be interested in your project.
 >
 > Other conventions include the 4 space indentation, comments, and imports.
 Reading the [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) is highly recommended.

+So, how does Python know that we want our function to accept multiple arguments and/or keywords?
+Yes, the answers are the `*` and `**` operators.

-Now that have covered the basics, let's work with them.
+Now that have covered the basics, let's work with them 👊.

 ## *Args